ch-stark/gitops-rbac-example/blog/blog.md

 Some customers strongly argue to give the teams more freedom simply because else a Cluster-Administrator might be overwhelmed by all different kinds of requests.

-When discussing a MultiCluster Multi-Tenancy approach let’s first discuss the following question which are mainly Organization considerations.:
+When discussing a Multi-Cluster Multi-Tenancy approach let’s first discuss the following question which are mainly Organization considerations.:

 * How many teams will work on the Clusters?
 How independent are the teams, are teams maybe different external customers?